OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/RunDSSUTL/RunDSSUTL.md

 ## Overview ##

+**The DSSUTL software does not appear to be distributed.
+This documentation and command are retained for historical purposes and may be removed in the future.
+See the [HEC-DSSVue software](https://www.hec.usace.army.mil/software/hec-dssvue/) as an alternative.**

 The `RunDSSUTL` command runs the Army Corps of Engineers DSSUTL program and other utility programs, which are used with HEC-DSS files.
 See also the [HEC-DSS Input Type appendix](../../datastore-ref/HEC-DSS/HEC-DSS.md).